NOOSPHERE-EXISTS/963/index.md

------BEGIN PGP SIGNED MESSAGE-----
-Hash: SHA256

 # "Noosphere Exists" and The Currency of Reason

-We define a new currency: **XOO**—a currency of reason, of truth, of non-greed, and of trust.
-Its function is to make truth omnipresent, and serve humanity.  **XOO** is meant to be a symbol of shared purpose.
+We define a new currency: **963**—a currency of reason, of truth, of non-greed, and of trust.
+Its function is to make truth omnipresent, and serve humanity.  **963** is meant to be a symbol of shared purpose.
 A value that rewards patience, conviction, and understanding; above all love for each other.
-The **Noosphere** is a space of collective human thought—it comforts those seeking meaning, and shared prosperity.  **XOO** is a metaphysical seed.
+The **Noosphere** is a space of collective human thought—it comforts those seeking meaning, and shared prosperity.  **963** is a metaphysical seed.

 ## Disposition

-Total fixed supply: 963,963,963 XOO tokens.
+Total fixed supply: 963,963,963 **963** tokens.
 Over 90% placed into liquidity.
 The rest distributed across purpose-bound wallets (see program.md).
 Each wallet corresponds to a value or goal.
 When the time is exact, when consensus and worth align, these wallets will release tokens from the escrow, releasing them gradually for their purpose.

-**XOO** is ERC20, immutable and permissionless.
+**963** is ERC20, immutable and permissionless.
 No mint, no freeze, no admin.

-**XOO** grows organically, through increasing recognition of its value.
+**963** grows organically, through increasing recognition of its value.
 Its value will rise, against fiat or gold, but also in minds and actions as a universal tool.

-**XOO** is wealth with purpose.
+**963** is wealth with purpose.
 Truth in value, value in truth.

 # Noosphere Exists (XOO) - Overview

 Contract: `0x0000000000000000000000000000000000000000`

 * Name: **Noosphere Exists**
-* Symbol: **XOO**
+* Symbol: **963**
-* Chain: **Base**
+* Chain: **Ethereum**
 * Total Supply: **963,963,963**
 * Decimals: 18
 * Locked in escrow: **95,000,000** (<10%)